severalprojects/catmap/README.md

 ![ruby](splash.jpg)

-_Note: this code is robust enough to work on images of doggos as well as cats._
+_Note: this code is robust enough to work on images of doggos as well as cats (see example above for proof)._

 ## To Run: ##